B2B SaaS brochure - Quote within 24 h - Paris

 ℹ️

 In a B2B SaaS purchase, the brochure often passes through the hands of several decision-makers who have never spoken to each other: the CIO, the CFO, the business manager, and sometimes an executive committee.
-It has to convince each of them on the basis of their own criteria.
+It has to be convincing on distinct criteria, without the possibility of an oral presentation at each stage.

 A single brochure that tries to speak to everyone ends up speaking to no one.
-The best practice in B2B SaaS is to have several versions, or at least a structure that clearly addresses different decision-maker profiles.
+The best practice in B2B SaaS is to have several versions, or at least a structure that clearly addresses different decision-maker profiles - each with their own validation criteria.

 What the CIO / CTO wants to see